ProwlEngine/Prowl/Tools/TOOLS.md

 ### UIShaderCompiler.cs

 Compiles the Slang UI shaders into serialized Echo blobs for all supported graphics backends that the GUI render reads at runtime.
+Runs automatically before every Prowl.Runtime build (see Prowl.Runtime.csproj); the manual run is only needed when iterating outside a full build.

+### DefaultShaderCompiler.cs

+Compiles Prowl.Runtime/Assets/Defaults/*.shader into serialized Echo blobs under Assets/Defaults/Compiled, read by Shader.LoadDefault at runtime.
+Runs automatically before every Prowl.Runtime build (see Prowl.Runtime.csproj); the manual run is only needed when iterating outside a full build.

 ### BrdfGen.cs